Shoushan Zoo

 台灣黑熊-動物明星波比

-The largest animal-friendly public zoo in southern Taiwan, it features observation walkways, guided small trains, and is suitable for families to learn about the lovely animal ecosystem together.
+It is the largest animal-friendly public zoo in the southern region, featuring observation walkways, guided little trains, and is suitable for families to get to know the cute animal ecological world together.

 Shoushan Zoo Introduction

-Shoushan Zoo in Kaohsiung City is the largest public zoo in southern Taiwan and is managed by the Kaohsiung City Tourism Bureau.
-It is one of three municipal zoos in Taiwan, second in scale only to Taipei Zoo.
-In 2022, improvements were made to the animals' habitats and outdoor activity spaces, including the installation of animal-friendly aerial observation walkways.
-This allows residents and visitors to Kaohsiung to observe the daily lives of adorable animals from different angles while minimizing disturbances.
+Shoushan Zoo in Kaohsiung City is the largest public zoo in southern Taiwan, managed by the Kaohsiung City Tourism Bureau.
+It is one of three municipal zoos in Taiwan, second only to Taipei Zoo in scale.
+In 2022, the zoo improved the living spaces and outdoor activity areas for the animals and established animal-friendly aerial observation pathways, allowing Kaohsiung residents and visitors to observe the daily lives of adorable animals from different angles with minimal disturbance.
 It is an ideal place for family leisure, outdoor education, and ecological science popularization.
-The zoo features a friendly observation system, where the boundaries are softened by planting, and aerial walkways are woven through the animals’ habitats.
-The elevated mesh fences on either side allow visitors to blend in and view the interactions of the animals from above.
-Visitors can enter two high-roofed pavilions located on the aerial walkways and four animal observation corridors suspended below, where large floor-to-ceiling windows provide a close look at the animals’ original habitat environment.
-Visitors can see capybaras soaking in the water, lions lounging in the sun, or Formosan black bears scratching their backs against tree trunks.
-The charming and authentic appearances of various animals make it feel as if one has entered their home, providing a multi-faceted experience of their living space.
-The renovated Shoushan Zoo has become a harmonious venue integrating nature.
-The circulation paths and roads have been improved, and a park tram is available to tour the area.
-Fun videos and interpretive signs are set up along the visiting routes, allowing both adults and children to gain a deeper understanding of animal habits.
-The water-friendly plaza has transformed into a fun fountain, resembling a chimney with mist, where children can have water fights in the cool pool.
-Furthermore, old animal enclosures have been renovated by opening parts of the roof to let in sunlight and rainwater, improving ventilation, cleanliness, and drainage of the enclosures, thus creating comfortable living spaces for the animals.
-New stars at Shoushan Zoo include the capybara, which has been introduced along with other herbivorous animals like llamas and mini donkeys for mixed housing.
-Visitors can enjoy watching the animals' behaviors from above or walk down to the exhibition hall for a closer view at eye level, observing how they comfortably eat, sleep, and play in their homes.
-The must-see "star animals" at Shoushan Zoo are the treasures of Kaohsiung, including Formosan black bear - Bobo, the pair of orangutans - Ah Hong and Mi Mi, the handsome white tiger - Zhao Hai, and the veteran African elephant - Ah Li, along with an adorable family of meerkats, whose every move is sure to melt the hearts of visitors.
+The zoo features softened boundaries through landscaping, with aerial pathways weaving through the animals' habitats.
+Alongside the increased net fencing, visitors can blend in and watch the interactions of the animals from above.
+Visitors can enter two high-ceilinged mountain cabins on the aerial bridge and four animal observation corridors suspended below it, where large floor-to-ceiling windows allow them to see closely resembling their natural habitat.
+They can observe capybaras enjoying their baths, lions lazily sunbathing, and Formosan black bears comfortably scratching tree trunks.
+The adorable and authentic appearances of various animals make visitors feel as if they have stepped into their homes, providing a multi-faceted experience of their living spaces.
+After the renovation, Shoushan Zoo has become a harmonious observation place that integrates nature.
+The park's pathways and roads have been improved, and a park shuttle train is available for visitors.
+Fun videos and informational signs are set along the visiting routes, enabling both children and adults to gain a deeper understanding of animal habits.
+The water square has transformed into a fun fountain with mist like chimneys, allowing children to play in the refreshing water.
+Additionally, old animal enclosures have been renovated, with some roofs opened to introduce sunlight and rainwater, improving ventilation, cleanliness, and drainage, thus creating a comfortable living space for the animals.
+New Attraction - Capybara at Shoushan Zoo Shoushan Zoo has introduced capybaras and mixed them with various herbivores such as alpacas and miniature donkeys.
+Visitors can enjoy observing the animals' behaviors from above and can also walk down to the exhibition hall for a level perspective, closely watching them eat, sleep, and play in the water in their homes.
+Must-See "Star Animals" The animal stars of Shoushan Zoo are treasures of Kaohsiung.
+They include the Formosan black bear - Bobby, the red-faced orangutan couple - Ah Hong and Mi Mi, the handsome white tiger - Zhao Hai, and the veteran African elephant - Ah Li.
+Visitors can also see the adorable meerkat family, whose every move melts the hearts of the spectators.

 Shoushan Zoo Travel Information

-Transportation Methods:Bus No. 56 Shoushan Zoo Shuttle: Departing from the train station → Metro Yanchengpu Station → Zoo → Metro Yanchengpu Station → Train Station.
-Metro Yanchengpu Station boarding location: Exit 4 in front of Huannan Bank on Wufu Fourth Road.
-Operates daily from 08:30 to 17:30, with a frequency of every half hour on weekdays and every 15-20 minutes on weekends.
-(Closed on Mondays) During extended evening hours, Bus No. 56 adjusts departure times, with the last bus departing from the zoo gate at 20:30.
-Members of the public are welcome to use it more frequently.
+Transportation Methods:Bus No. 56 Shoushan Zoo Special Line: Departing from the Train Station → Metro Yanchengpu Station → Zoo → Metro Yanchengpu Station → Train Station.
+Boarding location at Metro Yanchengpu Station: Exit 4 in front of Huana Bank on Wufu Fourth Road.
+Operates daily from 08:30 to 17:30, with departures every half hour on weekdays and every 15-20 minutes on weekends.
+(Closed on Mondays) During the extended night opening period, Bus No. 56 will adjust its departure time, with the last bus leaving the zoo gate at 20:30.
+We welcome the public to make use of this service.
 Bus No. 219: Jiachang Station ←→ Jiachang Road...

-Parking Information:About 300 meters from the entrance of the zoo, there are 245 parking spaces for cars and 26 parking spaces for motorcycles; the parking fee for cars is NT$30 on weekdays, and NT$15 every 30 minutes on weekends, while the parking fee for motorcycles is NT$10 on both weekdays and weekends.
+Parking Information:About 300 meters from the zoo entrance, there are 245 car parking spaces and 26 motorcycle parking spaces; cars are charged NT$30 per entry on weekdays, and NT$15 every 30 minutes on weekends; motorcycles are charged NT$10 per entry on both weekdays and weekends.

 Tickets:1.
-Full ticket: NT$40; Half ticket: NT$20 (for ages six to under eighteen); Group ticket (20 people or more) is 20% off the regular price.
-2. Free: (1) Children under six years old.
-(2) Persons aged fifteen or older.
-(3) Persons with disabilities and one guardian or necessary companion.
+Full ticket: NT$40; Half ticket: NT$20 (for children aged 6 to under 18); Group ticket (for 20 or more people) is at 20% off the regular price.
+2. Free admission: (1) Children under 6 years old.
+(2) Individuals aged 15 and above.
+(3) Persons with disabilities and one accompanying guardian or necessary companion.

-Remarks:*No pets of any kind are allowed in the park.* *No weapons or dangerous items are allowed in the park.* *Feeding animals is prohibited.* *Please do not throw plastic bags, paper cups, beverage cans, food packaging, or other items into the animal exhibits to avoid accidental ingestion by the animals, which could lead to illness or death.* *Please do not use sticks...*
+Remarks:*Pets of all kinds are prohibited in the park.* Weapons or dangerous items are prohibited in the park.* Feeding animals is prohibited.* Please do not throw plastic bags, paper cups, beverage cans, food packaging bags, and other items into animal enclosures to prevent animals from accidentally ingesting them, which may lead to illness or death.* Please do not use sticks...

 Recommended Hotel Bookings